exbin/bined-intellij-plugin/README.md

 Compiling
 ---------

-Java Development Kit (JDK) version 8 or later is required to build this project.
+Java Development Kit (JDK) version 8 or later is required to build this project (also add JDK/lib/tools.jar to SDK classpath for Java 8).

 IntelliJ Idea platform is necessary for build of this plugin.
 See. http://jetbrains.org